llowder/Zwiebelschaler/README.md

 ##To Do
 1. ~~Fix the internal help~~
 1. Locate and lookup class parameters
-2. Add ability to specify as single variable to look up across all nodes
+1. Add ability to specify as single variable to look up across all nodes
-3. Add ability to specify a plaintext key=value file per node as a fact source
+1. Add ability to specify a plaintext key=value file per node as a fact source
-4. Add ability to look up all variables for a single node
+1. Add ability to look up all variables for a single node
-5. Add ability to specify a group of ndoes via regex
+1. Add ability to specify a group of ndoes via regex
-6. Unit and regression tests
+1. Unit and regression tests
+1. Add Directory Environment support
-7. Provide an option to tell you what variables are used by `hiera.yaml`
+1. Provide an option to tell you what variables are used by `hiera.yaml`
-8. ??????
+1. ??????
-9. Profit
+1. Profit
-10. Same thing we do every night - try to take over the world!
+1. Same thing we do every night - try to take over the world!

 ##License
 See LICENSE